LeonidevFR/Order-Card-Component/README.md

 # Order-Card-Component

-A nice order card page made with HTML and CSS
+A simple order card page made with HTML and SCSS.

 # Run SASS preprocessor